 On Location Education (OLE) is a national educational consulting company that provides administrative support and coordination to help meet the educational needs for on-set/on-stage television, film, and performing arts productions using child performers.
-Although the majority of entertainment industry projects take place in California and New York, we also consult on projects all over the country, and occasionally abroad.
+Although the majority of entertainment industry projects take place in California and New York, we also consult on projects all over the United States and around the world.
 We are always happy to receive applications from interested, dynamic teachers from any part of the country.

 WHAT WE LOOK FOR